target/health-monitor-interface/README.md

 # health-monitor-interface

 Provides a shareable health monitoring interface.
-This allows libraries to implement health checks that can be provided to their users.
+This allows applications to implement health checks that can be provided to their users.
 For example, the lite-for-jdbc library provides a default health check implementation that can be added to an application's list of health checks.